Facioscapulohumeral muscular dystrophy

 Call your provider if symptoms of this condition develop.

-Genetic counseling is recommended for couples with a family history of this condition who wish to have children.
+Genetic counseling is recommended for couples with a family history of this disease who wish to have children.

 Preston DC, Shapiro BE.
 Proximal, distal, and generalized weakness.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 27.